 * Students without sufficient background in accounting and finance may be asked to enroll in preparatory courses in accounting and/or finance before completing this course.

 This course will address the intertwined relationship between globalization, sport, and development from a critical global perspective.
-This course highlights the extent to which contemporary sport cultures are the result of an interplay between local, regional, national, international and global forces.
-This is achieved by demonstrating how sport governing bodies, spectacles, practices, and products, are both expressive of local conditions, while simultaneously being influenced by the workings of global economic, political, and cultural forces.
+This course highlights the extent to which contemporary sport cultures are the result of interplay between local, regional, national, international and global forces.
+This context is achieved through demonstrating how sport governing bodies, spectacles, practices, and products, are both expressive of local conditions, while simultaneously influenced by the workings of global economic, political, and cultural forces.
 The specific aim of the course is to encourage students to consider how various international sport mechanisms are experienced as manifestations of the global-local nexus.
-We will explore the international character of professional and amateur sports including international competitions, league expansions beyond national boundaries, and the movement of athletes.
+Students explore the international character of professional and amateur sports including international competitions, league expansions beyond national boundaries, and the movement of athletes.
 Such a cross-cultural examination will nurture, not only a comparative understanding of various national sport cultures, but also a more nuanced and sensitive understanding of the derivation and experience of cultural difference within the era of globalization.
-We will cover an overview of international sport and mega-sport events.
-Course topics include the introduction to international sport organization, international competition, sport governance, international dispute resolution, international sports law, and new media.
-This course is not intended to focus on individual athletic accomplishments, though it will address individuals when appropriate.

 The focus of this course is to introduce, synthesize, evaluate theory, introduce scholarly research, and discuss issues and themes regarding international sport law.
 The differences and similarities between American, European and International sport will be compared.
 The following topics will be covered throughout the course: The International Olympic Committee (IOC), International Federations, National Federations, National Olympic Committees, the Olympics, FIFA, and FIBA.
 Other topics for discussion are European professional soccer teams, American professional athletes playing internationally, the international sports agent, and the World Cup.

 This course examines issues of management and organizational behavior within the broad context of the sports industry, with specific reference to issues of staffing, motivation, and communication.
-Introduces leadership theory, as well as the tools and techniques for its practical applications, including how to most effectively put leadership theory to work on a daily basis within a sports organization.
+Introduces leadership theory, as well as the tools and techniques for its practical applications, including how to most effectively apply leadership theory on a daily basis within a sports organization.

 This course is intended both for students who are interested in a general overview of intellectual property and as a gateway to Boalt’s Law and Sports.
 The course begins with an analysis of the competing policies underlying intellectual property law.
 It covers the basics of patent, copyright, trademark, and trade secrets law, as well as some of the salient controversies in intellectual property law, including right of publicity in sports, sponsorship, commercial promotion and business methods, the challenges to copyright law posed by sport event sharing technology, the role and difficulties of protecting rights on the Internet, and the application of common law doctrines to the Internet.